Runcorn

 AreaSearch analysis of residential development drivers sees Runcorn recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Runcorn has recorded around 60 residential properties granted approval each year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 304 homes were approved, with an additional 36 approved so far in FY-26.
-On average, over these years, about 2 new residents per dwelling have been recorded, indicating solid demand that supports property values.
+Runcorn has recorded around 60 residential properties granted approval each year.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 304 homes were approved, with a further 37 approved in FY-26 so far.
+On average, each dwelling accommodates about 2.1 new residents per year over these five years, indicating strong demand that supports property values.

-The average construction cost value of new homes being built is around $463,000, reflecting a developer focus on the premium segment with upmarket properties.
-This year has seen $11.8 million in commercial development approvals, demonstrating moderate levels of commercial development.
-New developments consist of 42.0% detached dwellings and 58.0% townhouses or apartments, showing a trend toward denser development that appeals to downsizers, investors, and entry-level buyers.
-This shift contrasts with the current housing mix, which is 69.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The average construction cost value of new homes is around $463,000, suggesting a focus on the premium segment with upmarket properties.
+This year, Runcorn has seen $11.8 million in commercial development approvals, reflecting moderate levels of commercial development.
+New developments consist of 42.0% detached dwellings and 58.0% townhouses or apartments, marking a shift from the current housing mix of 69.0% houses.
+This trend towards denser development caters to downsizers, investors, and entry-level buyers, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.

-Runcorn shows a developed market, with around 428 people per dwelling approval.
-Future projections estimate Runcorn adding 261 residents by 2041, indicating that current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With around 428 people per dwelling approval, Runcorn exhibits a developed market.
+Future projections estimate an addition of 253 residents by 2041, with current construction levels expected to adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development